MENU

 When you come to Front Door, we start an electronic file.
 We only collect and use information necessary for the purpose of providing the agreed upon service.
 A more specific purpose statement for collecting and using your information can be found in the Information and Privacy section of the client handbook on this website or provided to you at your appointment.

-Lutherwood may use non-identifying data such as total numbers and/or quotes in proposals, research projects and/or social media for the purpose of seeking funding, promoting and making service improvements within our agency, region and beyond.
-Lutherwood also uses non-identifying aggregate data for internal purposes of informing risk management, quality improvement and planning.
+Starling Community Services may use non-identifying data such as total numbers and/or quotes in proposals, research projects and/or social media for the purpose of seeking funding, promoting and making service improvements within our agency, region and beyond.
+Starling Community Services also uses non-identifying aggregate data for internal purposes of informing risk management, quality improvement and planning.

 Direct and Indirect Collection of Information